susmit31/obsidian/English.md

 - **Earmark** - mark distinctively / designate (e.g. funds) for specific use (e.g. the WB has earmarked a few transformational projects for Bangladesh)
 - **Thaw**
 - **Take to**
+- **Flout** - treating with contemptuous disregard (e.g. flouting the rules; an able-bodied motorist proudly flouted the law and parked in a space reserved for the disabled)
+- **Overhaul**